kseniadumpling/upgraded-xonix/README.md

 All the things that you need to add to your page are written in the `widget.html`

-Project are based on [p5.js library](https://p5js.org) and the game itself was written by this guy: https://github.com/madmaxeatfax/xonix .
+Project is based on [p5.js library](https://p5js.org) and the game itself was written by this guy: https://github.com/madmaxeatfax/xonix .
 Should say that code is not perfect and not really flexible.

 Main file is `sketch.js`, you can change layout there.
 Also look at *submitInput()* method which send a POST request, you need to handel